-Overweight or obese patients face several adverse psychological effects due to weight.
+Patients with overweight or obesity face several adverse physiological effects due to weight.
 Two of the most prevalent effects are weight bias and negative body image.
 There are a number of resources to address these issues, and they will be summarized at the end.

 Weight bias and the associated stigma is the most common challenge for patients struggling with weight issues.
 Weight bias refers to negative attitudes, judgements and stereotypes towards people with excess weight.
 (OAC) People with overweight or obesity are commonly characterized as undisciplined, unmotivated, or unattractive.
 These attitudes are promoted in popular media.
 Weight bias occurs in families, peers, teachers, employers, and healthcare providers.
 Patients in turn internalize weight bias resulting in feelings of shame or distress about their size or habits (Vallis, 2016).
 Examples of weight discrimination include social exclusion, unequal employment opportunity, and inferior health care [OAC].